-The timber scheduled for commercial harvest in the district is overmature with some small pockets of mature dispersed throughout.
-This proposed harvest follows the harvest schedule that was used to determine the AAC in Section 3.
-For commercial operations on Class 1 and Class 3 land, the first two five year periods are highlighted on the operating area maps.
+Table12 Proposed hardwood harvest on Crown Land in District 17 from 2008-2012 land, the first two five year periods are highlighted on the operating area maps.
 This represents two times the actual proposed harvest.
 The purpose of including more volume than is actually proposed is to allow for operational flexibility within operating areas without having to constantly amend the plan.